 Each month has religious or historical significance:

-• Muharram – the first month on the Islamic calendar.
+- Muharram – the first month on the Islamic calendar.
 In this month the 10th of Muharram is Ashura.
-Fasting on Day of Ashura is highly recommended.
+Fasting on the Day of Ashura is highly recommended.

-• Safar the second month on the Hijri calendar doesn’t have religious ritual attached to it, but historically there are significant events.
-Although the Islamic calendar begins with Muharram, families can discuss how it was actually during the month of Safar that the Prophet Muhammad (SAW) left his home in Makkah and migrated to Madinah.
+- Safar, the second month on the Hijri calendar, doesn’t have religious rituals attached to it, but historically there are significant events.
+Although the Islamic calendar begins with Muharram, families can discuss how it was actually during the month of Safar that the Prophet Muhammad, may Allah send peace and blessings upon him, left his home in Makkah and migrated to Madinah.

-• Rabi Awwal is the third month on the Hijri calendar and is the month in which the Prophet Muhammad (SAW) was born.
-Many Muslims around the world celebrate Mawlid on the 12th of Rabi Awwal even though the exact date of the prophet’s (pbuh) birth is not confirmed.
+- Rabial-Awwal is the third month on the Hijri calendar and is the month in which the Prophet Muhammad was born, may Allah send peace and blessings upon him.
+Many Muslims around the world celebrate Mawlid on the 12th of Rabi Awwal even though the exact date of his birth is not confirmed.

-• Jumada al-Awwal is the fifth month on the Hijri calendar and like the preceding month doesn’t have special rituals attached to it.
-However, it is historically significant because during this month the Prophet Muhammad (SAW) married Hazrat Khadijah (AS).
-Families can discuss her emotional and financial support of the prophet (SAW) and the spread of Islam.
-Other historical topics to teach and reflect include the death of the Prophet’s grandfather Abdul Muttalib and a number of companions during the Battle of Mut’ah.
+- Jumada al-Awwal is the fifth month on the Hijri calendar and like the preceding month doesn’t have special rituals attached to it.
+However, it is historically significant because during this month the Prophet Muhammad married Khadijah bint Khuwaylid, may Allah send peace and blessings upon them.
+Families can discuss her emotional and financial support of the prophet, may Allah send peace and blessings upon them, and the spread of Islam.
+Other historical topics to teach and on which to reflect include the death of a number of companions during the Battle of Mutah, and earlier the death of Abdul Muttalib ibn Hashim, the grandfather of the Prophet, may Allah send peace and blessings upon him.

-• Jumada al-Thani is the sixth month on the Hijri calendar has the significant historical event of the passing of Abu Bakr (AS) one of the companions of the prophet (pbuh).
-Here families can reflect on his acts as the first Khalifa, his suppression of the ridda wars and the conquest in Syria and Iraq.
+- Jumada al-Thani is the sixth month on the Hijri calendar has the significant historical event of the passing of Abu Bakr Siddiq, the close friend of the prophet, may Allah send peace and blessings upon him.
+Here families can reflect on his loyalty, his acts as the first Khalifa, his suppression of the ridda wars and the conquest in Syria and Iraq.

-• Rajab is the seventh month and is one of the sacred months and also is when the historic night journey related in the Quran in Surah Al Isra
+- Rajab is the seventh month and is one of the sacred months and also is when the historic night journey related in the Quran in Surah Isra.

-• Sha’ban is the eight month and if often referred to as the month of the Prophet.
+- Shaaban is the eight month and if often referred to as the month of the Prophet, may Allah send peace and blessings upon him.
 It is a time for fasting and preparing for Ramadan.
-Families can reflect upon one of the most significant events during this month: - the changing of the Qibla (direction of prayer) from Jerusalem to Makkah which occurred in the second year of hijra on the 15th of Sha’ban.
+Families can reflect upon one of the most significant events during this month: the changing of the Qibla (direction of prayer) from Jerusalem to Makkah which occurred in the second year of hijra on the 15th of Shaaban.
 On this night many Muslims spend the night in prayer and reciting the Quran.

-• Shawwal the tenth month and begins with the Eidul-Fitr, the celebration marking the end of Ramadan.
+- Shawwal, the tenth month, begins with the Eidul-Fitr, the celebration marking the end of Ramadan.
 Besides enjoying fasting the first six days, families can discuss historical events of the month like the Battle of Uhud or that this month marks the beginning of the hajj season.

-• Dhul Qi’dah is the eleventh month on the Hijri calendar and one of the sacred months.
+- Dhul Qaadah is the eleventh month on the Hijri calendar and one of the sacred months.
 It is also a time to prepare for hajj.
 Families may also reflect on the signing of the Treaty of Hudaybiyyah, which brokered peace with the Quraysh.

 Author bio: Mahasin D. Shamsid-Deen is the news curator and content manager for Muslim Network TV (MNTV) and contributing writer for Sound Vision.
 She holds a Master’s degree in English Writing and has worked as both a High School and College ESL Instructor and Writing Instructor for more than a decade.
 Mahasin has numerous published articles, books, essays and is a published playwright with three award winning stage plays.
 She is currently writing her dissertation for her doctoral degree.